 If you have been an active member of AsMA for seven years or more, undertake a self-assessment using the template in the AsMA Fellows Evaluation Committee Points Calculations Sheet.

-If your own estimated final score is 130 points or more, submit your scoring sheet (including all the details that enabled you to reach a total of 130 points or more) to firstname.lastname@example.org by 30 September of each year.
+If your own estimated final score is 130 points or more, submit your scoring sheet (including all the details that enabled you to reach a total of 130 points or more) via the online form link (as supplied to members via email) by 31 October of each year.

-Associate Fellows who can substantiate a claim for 130 points or more will then be submitted as nominations by the AFG to the AsMA Fellows Evaluation Committee in the October quarter of each year.
+Associate Fellows who can substantiate a claim for 130 points or more will then be submitted as nominations by the AFG to the AsMA Fellows Evaluation Committee prior to Thanksgiving each year.

 The AsMA Fellows Evaluation Committee and Nominating Committee will then undertake an assessment of each nomination and communicate directly with potential candidates for Fellowship (as per the Fellows Election process).